Shawn-Cao/react-com/README.md

 ## Approaches:

-1. Try apply to Cvent's React application editor framework and see how can that be simplified.
+1. Try apply to React application editor type of frameworks and see how can that be simplified.
 2. read Inferno framework source code and understand how it performs better using a React-like components model.

 ## Learning Notes: